 Kittens, for example, need around twice as many nutrients per pound of body weight than an adult cat does.
 Likewise, a pregnant or lactating cat needs more nutrition to help them stay strong.

-There are very high-quality varieties of wet food in the market, although it is necessary that you understand the labels.
+There are very high-quality varieties of wet food in the market, although it is necessary that you understand the pet food labels.
 For example “Tuna Cat Food” is a phrase that means there is at least 95% tuna in the product.

 “Tuna Dinner” or “Tuna Platter” means there is on average about 25% tuna contained within the product, and “Cat Food with Tuna” means there is just 3% of tuna to be found in the product.
 It is very important to make sure of what you are buying, as it is a question of furry friend’s long-term health.